COIN-OR: SYMPHONY

 SYMPHONY is a callable library which implements both sequential and parallel versions of branch, cut and price to solve MILPs.
 A branch, cut and price algorithm is similar to a branch and bound algorithm but additionally includes cutting-plane methods and pricing algorithms.
 The user of the library can customize the algorithm in any number of ways by supplying application-specific subroutines for reading in custom data files, generating application-specific cutting planes, or applying custom branching rules, resulting in a customized branch and cut algorithm.
 Most components of the algorithm, e.g., search tree management, management of linear programming solution, cut pool management, and communication management, are internal to the library and need not be touched by the user.
 The executables can be built in any number of configurations ranging from completely sequential to fully parallel with independently functioning cut generators, cut pools, and LP solvers.
 The distributed version currently runs in any environment supported by the PVM message passing protocol.
 The same source code can also be compiled for shared-memory architectures using any OpenMP compliant compiler.

 SYMPHONY reads MPS (through the COIN-OR MPS reader) and GNU MathProg files.
 SYMPHONY does not have an LP-Solver of its own, but can be used with solvers like Clp, Cplex, Xpress through the Osi-interface.
 Cuts are generated using COIN's cut generation library: CGL.
 SYMPHONY also has structure specific implementations for problems like the traveling salesman problem, vehicle routing problem, set partitioning problem, mixed postman problem, etc. SYMPHONY also has an interactive shell where the user can enter commands to execute and control the program.

 PuLP

 PuLP is an LP/IP modeler written in Python.
 It can generate MPS or LP files and call GLPK, CLP/CBC, and CPLEX, to solve linear problems.
 PuLP is the default optimization tool in SolverStudio for Excel.

 SMI

 SMI is a stochastic programming modeler and solver written in C++.
 It can read Stochastic MPS and offers direct interfaces for constructing stochastic programs.
 It generates the deterministic equivalent linear program, solves it, and provides interfaces to access the scenario solutions.

+RBFOpt

+RBFOpt is an open-source MINLP solver written in Python and distributed under the Revised BSD license.

+RBFOpt employs a radial-basis-function surrogate-model strategy to minimise expensive black-box objective functions.

+It solves MINLP problems with a mix of continuous, integer and categorical variables subject to box constraints.

+Linear or general nonlinear constraints are not supported.

+The solver has a long development history and remains actively developed on GitHub.

+When solving problems with integer variables, it needs an external smooth MINLP solver.

+Open-source Bonmin and Ipopt can be used.